 On the above cards I generally think you’re better off adding authorized users rather than applying outright.
 However, now I wanted to share some cards where it makes sense to add as many primary cardmembers as possible, at least under certain circumstances.
 In no particular order:

-- The IHG® Rewards Club Select Credit Card has a $49 annual fee (which is waived the first year) and offers an annual free night certificate valid at virtually any IHG property in the world, among other benefits.
+- The IHG® Rewards Premier Credit Card offers an annual free night certificate valid at any IHG property in the world costing 40,000 points or less, among other benefits.
 That’s one of the best credit card perks out there, though it only applies to the primary cardmember.
 You can get more value out of this by having as many people in your family as possible get this card.

-- The Hyatt Credit Card has a $75 annual fee and offers an annual free night certificate valid at any Category 1-4 Hyatt property.
+- World of Hyatt Credit Card has a $95 annual fee and offers an annual free night valid at any Category 1-4 Hyatt property.
 That includes some great hotels.
 The more primary cardmembers you have, the more free nights you can get every year.

-- The Chase Freedom® Card offers 5x points in rotating quarterly categories, which is a great way to boost your Ultimate Rewards points balance in conjunction with cards like the Chase Sapphire Preferred® Card and Ink Business Preferred℠ Credit Card.
+- The Chase Freedom FlexSM offers 5x points in rotating quarterly categories, which is a great way to boost your Ultimate Rewards points balance in conjunction with cards like the Chase Sapphire Preferred® Card and Ink Business Preferred® Credit Card.
 The catch is that you only earn 5x points on the first $1,500 of spend in each quarter.
 So if you’re someone who would spend more than that in those categories, it could make sense to have multiple people pick up the card to maximize that category.

-- The Blue Business℠ Plus Credit Card from American Express is Amex’s newest no annual fee business credit card, and it offers 2x Membership Rewards points on the first $50,000 spent across all categories each calendar year.
+- The Blue Business® Plus Credit Card from American Express is Amex’s newest no annual fee (Rates & Fees) business credit card, and it offers 2x Membership Rewards points on the first $50,000 spent across all categories each calendar year (after that 1x).
 This is a bit different than the above family scenario since this is a business card, but if you’re in a position where you have more than $50,000 per year of spend, it could make sense for multiple people to pick up this card to maximize the Membership Rewards points you can earn.

-- The Alaska Airlines Visa Signature® Card has a $75 annual fee, and offers a $121 companion fare every year.
+- The Alaska Airlines Visa Signature® Card has a $75 annual fee, and offers a companion fare each year for keeping the card starting at $121 ($99 fare + taxes/fee starting at $22).
 In other words, that means you can take a companion with you to just about anywhere that Alaska flies for about $200 “all-in.”
 That’s a heck of a deal, especially when you consider that you could fly them from the East Coast to Hawaii, for example.
 Best of all, the second passenger earns miles as usual, is eligible for upgrades, etc.